 The Special Supplemental Nutrition Program for Women, Infants and Children, better known as the WIC Program, provides healthcare referrals, nutrition education, breastfeeding promotion and support, and supplemental foods.
 WIC is a federally funded nutrition assistance program administered by the U.S. Department of Agriculture (USDA) and Food and Nutrition Services (FNS).
 Pregnant, breastfeeding and post-partum women, infants and children up to 5 years of age may apply for the WIC Program.
 For more information about the WIC program and to see if your family is eligible, please click here.

-Pop-up WIC Clinics: Provided at the Naugatuck Valley Health District Community Health Annex, 1st and 3rd Wednesday of each month, 9 am-4:30pm, 98 Bank Street, Seymour, CT 06483.
+Pop-up WIC Clinics: Provided at the Naugatuck Valley Health District Community Health Annex, every Wednesday, 9 am-4:30pm, 98 Bank Street, Seymour, CT 06483.
 Parking and entrance is in the rear of the building.